bazel-contrib/rules_nodejs/docs/Core.md

 )
 ```

-Next, declare which execution platforms or target platforms the toolchain should be selected for:
+Next, declare which execution platforms or target platforms the toolchain should be selected for
+based on constraints.

 ```starlark
 toolchain(
     name = "my_nodejs",